-- 540 SECTION 24.
-Section 13 of chapter 122 of the General Laws, as so appearing, is hereby - amended by striking out, in line 6, the words "and it shall have the same authority to remove - such person thereto as is conferred upon boards of health by section ninety-five of chapter one - 543 hundred and eleven". - 544 SECTION 25.
-Chapter 175 of the General Laws, as appearing in the 2006 official edition, is 545 hereby amended by inserting after section 24F the following section:- - Section 24G. (a) Any policy, contract, agreement, plan, or certificate of insurance for coverage 546 of health care services, including any sickness, health, or welfare plan issued within or without 547 the commonwealth, including but not limited to those of a carrier as defined under section 1 of 548 chapter 176O, or other state approved health plans, shall provide that, in the event of a 549 550 declaration of a public health emergency or state of emergency by the governor of the commonwealth which necessitates a suspension of all elective procedures, there will be a waiver 551 of administrative requirements within the zone of that suspension of elective procedures, 552 including but not limited to: utilization review, prior authorization, advance notification upon 553 554 admission or delivery of services, and limitation on provider networks for treating or transfer of patients.
-During such declared public health emergency or such state of emergency, all prompt 555 556 claims payment requirements, including the payment of interest for late processing, are waived for services rendered during such public health emergency or state of emergency.
-557 - (b) Upon the declared end of such public health emergency or such state of emergency, there 558 559 shall be within 180 days a reconciliation of charges and reimbursements, during which time claims may be adjusted or re-adjudicated based on the provisions of any contract between the 560 provider and health carrier, except that such reimbursement shall not be conditioned on the 561 execution during the public health emergency or state of emergency of pre-notification or pre-562 authorization requirements.
-In the event that there is no contract between the provider and health 563 carrier, reconciliation will be based on reimbursement amounts equal to the carrier's usual and 564 customary reimbursement rates in force at the date of service, except that for services provided to 565 MassHealth members, reconciliation will be based on reimbursement amounts equal to the 566 MassHealth reimbursement rates in force on the date of service.
-Upon completion of the 567 reconciliation, any carrier overpayments will be reimbursed by the provider to the carrier and 568 any underpayments will be paid by the carrier to the provider.
-Investigations of fraud and 569 resultant recovery actions are not subject to this reconciliation period, but must be initiated 570 within 3 years from the date of the declared end of the public health emergency or state of 571 572 emergency. - (c) A health care insurer shall include the provisions of subsections (a) and (b) in all contracts between the insurer and a health care provider entered into, renewed, or amended on or after the - 575 effective date of these subsections. - SECTION 26.
-Chapter 258 of the General Laws, as appearing in the 2006 Official Edition, is hereby amended by inserting after section 2 the following section:- - 578 Section 2A.
-For purposes of this chapter, in response to a declared state of emergency as defined 579 under chapter 639 of the acts of 1950, as amended, or in response to an emergency detrimental to 580 the public health declared under section 2A of chapter 17, all persons acting within the scope of
+(a) Any policy, contract, agreement, plan, or certificate of insurance for coverage of health care services, including any sickness, health, or welfare plan issued within or without the commonwealth, including but not limited to those of a carrier as defined under section 1 of chapter 176O, or other state approved health plans, shall provide that, in the event of a declaration of a public health emergency or state of emergency by the governor of the commonwealth which necessitates a suspension of all elective procedures, there will be a waiver of administrative requirements within the zone of that suspension of elective procedures, including but not limited to: utilization review, prior authorization, advance notification upon admission or delivery of services, and limitation on provider networks for treating or transfer of patients.
+During such declared public health emergency or such state of emergency, all prompt claims payment requirements, including the payment of interest for late processing, are waived for services rendered during such public health emergency or state of emergency.

+(b) Upon the declared end of such public health emergency or such state of emergency, there shall be within 180 days a reconciliation of charges and reimbursements, during which time claims may be adjusted or re-adjudicated based on the provisions of any contract between the provider and health carrier, except that such reimbursement shall not be conditioned on the execution during the public health emergency or state of emergency of pre-notification or pre-authorization requirements.
+In the event that there is no contract between the provider and health carrier, reconciliation will be based on reimbursement amounts equal to the carrier's usual and customary reimbursement rates in force at the date of service, except that for services provided to MassHealth members, reconciliation will be based on reimbursement amounts equal to the MassHealth reimbursement rates in force on the date of service.
+Upon completion of the reconciliation, any carrier overpayments will be reimbursed by the provider to the carrier and any underpayments will be paid by the carrier to the provider.
+Investigations of fraud and resultant recovery actions are not subject to this reconciliation period, but must be initiated within three years from the date of the declared end of the public health emergency or state of 595 emergency.
+596 597 (c) A health care insurer shall include the provisions of subsections (a) and (b) in all contracts between the insurer and a health care provider entered into, renewed, or amended on or after the 598 599 effective date of these subsections.
+SECTION 27.
+The department of public health is authorized to promulgate and implement rules 600 and regulations that are reasonable and necessary to implement this Act.
+601 SECTION 28.
+This Act shall take effect upon its passage.
+602